christofilth/rockpaperscissors/README.md

 Created variables to store the player score and computer score.
 Wrote pseudocode for playRound function.
 Wrote code for playRound.
 The function checks humanChoice and cpuChoice against each other, and depending on the rule e.g. Paper beats Rock, gives a point to the correct player.

 ### Write the logic to play the entire game
 Wrote pseudocode for playGame function.
+Wrote code for playGame. playGame includes the function playRound.
+The gameRound variable starts at 0, every time playRound is called gameRound is incremented by 1.
+When gameRound = 5, the game ends, giving the player a score and letting them know if they Win/Lose/Draw.